OpenLiberty/open-liberty-operator/baseline/README.md

 The version of the Open Liberty helm chart used was 1.9.1.

 Following is one way to generate the baseline directory
-* git clone https://github.com/IBM/charts.git  to the same directory that contains the cloned open-liberty-operator

 * cd open-liberty-operator/baseline

-* `operator-sdk new open-liberty-operator --api-version=openliberty.io/v1alpha1 --helm-chart=../../charts/stable/ibm-open-liberty --kind=OpenLiberty --type=helm --skip-git-init`
+* `operator-sdk new open-liberty-operator --kind=OpenLiberty --type=helm --helm-chart=ibm-open-liberty --helm-chart-repo=https://raw.githubusercontent.com/IBM/charts/master/repo/stable/`

 This readme should be updated when the version of `operator-sdk` or the version of the Open Liberty helm chart used to build the Open